yhagio/tutorialedge.net/content/javascript/vuejs/getting-started-with-vuejs.md

 twitter: "https://twitter.com/Elliot_F"
 ---

-In this tutorial, we are going to look at how you can get up and running using VueJS 2 for a very simple web application.
+In this tutorial, we are going to look at how you can setup your development environment so that you can get started writing your own VueJS .

 We will be utilizing the `vue-cli` in order to start our project off and then we'll be diving in and making a few edits, before finally building it using the same `vue-cli`.